skrattaren/apf.rst/apf.rst

-  Many people have also spotted that the description Terry gives of Walter Plinge – beret, brown coat, nervousness, clumsy – is very similar to that of Frank Spencer, the lead character in the British television comedy "`Some Mothers Do 'Ave 'Em`_".
+  Many people have also spotted that the description Terry gives of Walter Plinge – beret, brown coat, nervousness, clumsy – is very similar to that of Frank Spencer, the lead character in the British television comedy **Some Mothers Do 'Ave 'Em**.
 Frank Spencer was played by Michael Crawford, who went on to become truly famous as the original...
 Phantom of the Opera in Andrew Lloyd Webber's musical.
 When asked about this, Terry said: